 - And last, there needs to be some sort of reward.
 Let’s face it, if there is nothing in it for you, you won’t do it.
 But rewards go way beyond money, it can be enjoyment, become more nimble at a skill (like playing guitare…I so wish I could), a title, recognition…etc. Still if there is no reward for learning , your organization may missing a huge piece to fostering high impact learning.
 Or what we like to call Smart Learning.

-Wether you are a believer in learning as tool for organizational growth, or you are building an engagement strategy, or a retention strategy, this model can be used as tool to reflect on what you’re organization has in place to foster learning and demonstrate that you understand the reality of the professional journey of your people.buttonbutton
+Wether you are a believer in learning as tool for organizational growth, or you are building an engagement strategy, or a retention strategy, or you as a person want to make your learning more potent, this model can be used as tool to reflect on what you have in place to foster learning and develop an understanding of the dimensions that underpin the professional journey.buttonbutton